slavnikov/BootUp/README.md

 ![alt text](/app/assets/images/logo.jpg "BootUp Logo")

 BootUp is a functional clone of the Kickstarter website.
-It is designed to allow content creators to apply for crowdfunding directly from their potential customer: instead of raising venture capital and lunching a product on the hope of generating interest, people with ideas can pitch them to the world and get funded ahead of even making their product.
+It is designed to allow content creators to apply for crowdfunding directly from their potential customer: instead of raising venture capital and launching a product on the hope of generating interest, people with ideas can pitch them to the world and get funded ahead of even making their product.

 Creators can initiate projects and offer rewards to users who back them.
 Users can browse and discover different initiatives that might interest them, and use their money to back the products or caues which they would like to see come to pass.
 This model allows passion and dedication, not promise of profitability, to support the creation of new and innovative products and see the funding of initiatives which would otherwise die in a bank's loan office.